scurvy-dog/sonic-dcloud/1-SONiC_101/troubleshooting.md

     - [Can't Ping SONiC Managment Interface](#cant-ping-sonic-managment-interface)

 ## Typical Issues
-There are two potential scenarioes where trouble may happen with the SONiC node.
-In both cases the fastest remediation is to have the container torn down and rebuilt.
+There are a few potential scenarioes where trouble may happen with the SONiC node.
+Often the fastest remediation is to have the container torn down and rebuilt.
 Be aware that once the container is back up and running configuration would need to be reapplied.
+The most common trouble scenarios we've seen are:

-1. Initial SONiC node fails to populate interfaces from the Cisco 8000 Emulator
+1. Initial SONiC node fails to populate interfaces from the Cisco 8000 Emulator - [Manual VXR Rebuild](#manual-vxr-rebuild)
-2. The SONiC node has general container instability which can happen in the virtual environment
+2. The SONiC node has general container instability which can happen in the virtual environment - [No Data Interfaces](#no-data-interfaces)
+3. SONiC node fails to get a management IP - [Can't Ping SONiC Managment Interface](#cant-ping-sonic-managment-interface)

 ### Manual VXR Rebuild